gardener/documentation/website/documentation/contribute/10_code/13_env/_index.md

 ### Start the Gardener

+{{% alert color="warning" title="Warning" %}}
-:warning: Before you start developing, please ensure to comply with the following requirements:
+Before you start developing, please ensure to comply with the following requirements:
+{{% /alert %}}

 1. You have understood the [principles of Kubernetes](https://kubernetes.io/docs/concepts/), and its [components](https://kubernetes.io/docs/concepts/overview/components/), what their purpose is and how they interact with each other.
-2. You have understood the [architecture of Gardener](https://github.com/gardener/documentation/wiki/Architecture.md), and what the various clusters are used for.
+2. You have understood the [architecture of Gardener](https://github.com/gardener/gardener/blob/master/docs/concepts/architecture.md), and what the various clusters are used for.

-#### Start a local kubernetes cluster
+#### Start a local Kubernetes cluster

 For the development of Gardener you need some kind of Kubernetes cluster, which can be used as a "garden" cluster.
 I.e. you need a Kubernetes API server on which you can register a `APIService` Gardener's own Extension API Server.